15 Most Beautiful Castles in Portugal

 Can you imagine an entire medieval town inside the walls of a castle, just like in the old times?
 Well, this is Óbidos!

-And since the entire city is part of the castle, it should also be entirely explored.
-The good news is that this can be done in a single day and on foot!
+Since the entire city is part of the castle, it should also be explored entirely.
+The good news is that this can be done in a single day on foot!

-Located 50 miles from the capital city of Lisbon, Óbidos’ streets have medieval buildings that remind us of the 12th-century, so you will find an architecture of walls made of stones and a village with a Middle Ages look.
+Located 50 miles from the capital city of Lisbon, Óbidos’ streets have medieval buildings that remind us of the 12th century, so you will find architecture of stone walls and a medieval village.
 It is, to say the least, a different experience for the tourist who likes history.

-The castle itself is best known for its role as King Dinis‘ wedding gift to his bride Dona Isabel.
-Of Roman origin, the castle was reformed by the people who settled in the region: Arabs and Christians.
+The castle is best known for its role as King Dinis‘ wedding gift to his bride, Dona Isabel.
+Of Roman origin, it was reformed by the Arabs and Christians who settled in the region.

-Interestingly, the visitation of the castle is a bit different than at the other castles of Portugal in this list.
+Interestingly, the visitation of the castle is a bit different from that of the other castles of Portugal in this list.
 The main reason is that, unlike the other castles, Óbidos Castle was transformed into a four-star hotel of the Pestana group.

 So, the only way to visit it is to stay at the hotel.
 Those who choose the building’s inn as their accommodation can eat and sleep in the castle itself and each room has a QR code at the entrance, where you can learn more about the castle’s past rulers.

-But, it is also possible to walk along the castle walls free of charge.
-Reaching 42 ft in height, the walls offer an incredible view of the medieval period features of the picturesque town.
+However, it is also possible to walk along the castle walls free of charge.
+At 42 feet in height, the walls offer an incredible view of the medieval features of the picturesque town.

 The Pena National Palace is probably the most famous castle in Portugal!
 Or are you going to tell me that the Sintra castles have never stirred up images of that joyful red and yellow castle?